List of Arrested Development characters: Gob Bluth

 George Oscar "Gob" Bluth II (known by his initials "G.O.B.", /dʒoʊb/ JOHB; played by Will Arnett) is the oldest child of George Sr. and Lucille Bluth.

 By trade a part-time magician, he is a founding member of the "Magicians' Alliance", a group that was formed to preserve magicians' secrets; however, he was later blacklisted by them for revealing such a secret in the pilot episode.
-He is known for incorporating over-the-top theatrics into his magic shows, including pyrotechnics, dance routines, wind machines, and Europe's "The Final Countdown".
-Gob's illusions (which he adamantly never calls "tricks") rarely work and he often shoots lighter fluid accidentally from his shirt sleeve or collar.
+He is known for incorporating over-the-top theatrics into his magic shows, including pyrotechnics, dance routines, wind machines, and Europe's "The Final Countdown", though his illusions often malfunction.

 George Sr. paid little attention to Gob as a child and has no respect for him as an adult; his mother Lucille openly loathes him.
 Gob's desperate and unsuccessful attempts to win his father's approval and become the Bluths' "favorite" son is a major theme of his character.
 As Michael's older brother, Gob believes he is inherently entitled to more respect, and feels threatened and insulted by the fact that he is less successful than Michael.
 On several occasions, Gob and Michael realize that their rivalry has been nurtured by their father and mother's manipulations.
 Gob is known to be the womanizer of the Bluth family, though he often exaggerates his romantic encounters in what he believes is an intense competition with Michael (though Michael does not reciprocate these competitive feelings).
 In fact, Gob loves Michael more than anyone else in his family and is surprised whenever Michael does not express such feelings in return.
 Eventually, Gob discovers that he is the father of the teenage jock Steve Holt.
-Toward the end of season 1, Gob, in a series of escalating dares, marries a woman who deals in trained seals (played by then-real-life wife Amy Poehler).
+Toward the end of season 1, Gob, in a series of escalating dares, marries a woman who deals in trained seals (played by Arnett's then-wife Amy Poehler).
 The two immediately and permanently become estranged from each other and she later becomes infatuated with Tobias Fünke, Gob's brother-in-law, and joins the army in the hopes of avoiding her attraction.
 A running joke throughout the series is that Gob never learns his wife's name.